oslabs-beta/mlflow-js/README.md

 **Experiment Manager**

 - runExistingExperiment - Full workflow of creating, naming, and starting a run under an existing experiment, logging metrics, params, tags, and the model, and finishing the run
-- runNewExperiment - Full workflow of creating, naming, and starting a run under a new experiment, ogging mettrics, params,tags, and the model, and finishing the run
+- runNewExperiment - Full workflow of creating, naming, and starting a run under a new experiment, logging metrics, params,tags, and the model, and finishing the run
-- experimentSummary - Returns an array of all the passed-in experiment's runs, sorted accoroding to the passed-in metric
+- experimentSummary - Returns an array of all the passed-in experiment's runs, sorted according to the passed-in metric

 **Run Manager**